streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 sudo apt-get install awesome fonts-font-awesome awesome-extra
 {% endhighlight basj %}

+ - `awesome` is basically awesome itself
+ - `awesome extra` is some additional lua libraries with which you can create widgets for example
+ - `fonts-font-awesome` not sure what is it

 Then logout and login selecting Awesome wm in available shells.

 Awesome uses `/etc/xdg/awesome/rc.lua` file which could be overriden by `~/.config/awesome/rc.lua`.
 So we need to copy original file to your home folder.